Key takeaways

 - Signed documents are stored without long-term validation data

-What a compliant workflow includes
+What a compliant workflow includes:

 - A clear link between the document, the signer, and the signing event